 Following receipt of the Certificate of Completion, the Company may inspect the Facility for compliance with standards by arranging for a Witness Test.
 The Interconnecting Customer has no right to operate in parallel (interconnect) until a Witness Test has been performed or has been previously waived on the Application Form.
 The Company is obligated to complete this Witness Test within 10 Business Days of the receipt of the Certificate of Completion.
 If the Company does not inspect in 10 Business Days or by mutual agreement of the Parties, the Witness Test is deemed waived.

-Assuming the wiring inspection and/or Witness Test is satisfactory, the Company notifies the Interconnecting Customer in writing that interconnection is authorized.
-If the Witness Test is not satisfactory, the Company has the right to disconnect the Facility, and will provide information to the Interconnecting Customer describing clearly what is required for approval.
+Assuming the wiring inspection, all compliance documentation, and/or Witness Test are satisfactory, the Company notifies the Interconnecting Customer in writing that interconnection is authorized.
+If the any of the above are not satisfactory, the Company has the right to disconnect the Facility, and will provide information to the Interconnecting Customer describing clearly what is required for approval.

 Contact Information: You must provide the contact information for the legal applicant (i.e., the Interconnecting Customer).
 If other parties are responsible for interfacing with the Company, you should provide their contact information as well.

 Ownership Information: Please enter the legal names of the owner or owners of the Facility.
-Include the percentage ownership (if any) by anyCompany or public utility holding company, or by any entity owned by either.
+Include the percentage ownership (if any) by any electric service company or public utility holding company, or by any entity owned by either.

-Generating Facility Information: Please consult an actual electric bill from the Electric ServiceCompany and enter the correct Account Number and Meter Number on this application.
+Generating Facility Information: Please consult an actual electric bill from the Company and enter the correct Account Number and Meter Number on this application.
 If the facility is to be installed in a new location, a temporary number may be assigned by the Electric Company.

-Confidentiality Statement: In an ongoing effort to improve the interconnection process for Interconnecting Customers, the information you provide and the results of the application process will be aggregated with the information of other applicants, i.e. Interconnecting Customers, and periodically reviewed by a DG Working Group of industry participants that has been organized by the Massachusetts Department of Public Utilities (DPU).
+Confidentiality Statement: In an ongoing effort to improve the interconnection process for Interconnecting Customers, the information you provide and the results of the application process will be aggregated with the information of other applicants, i.e. Interconnecting Customers, and periodically reviewed by a DG working group of industry participants that has been organized by the Massachusetts Department of Public Utilities (DPU).
 The aggregation process mixes the data together so that specific details for one Interconnecting Customer are not revealed.
-In addition to this process, you may choose to allow the information specific to your application to be shared with the Working Group by answering “Yes” to the Confidentiality Statement question on the first page.
+In addition to this process, you may choose to allow the non-identifying information specific to your application to be shared with the Working Group by answering “Yes” to the Confidentiality Statement question on the first page.
 Please note that even in this case your identification information (contact data) and specific Facility location will not be shared.

 UL1741 Listed?
 The standard UL 1741, “Inverters, Converters, and Controllers for Use in Independent Power Systems,” addresses the electrical interconnection design of various forms of generating equipment.
 Many manufacturers choose to submit their equipment to a Nationally Recognized Testing Laboratory (NRTL) that verifies compliance with UL 1741.
 This term “Listed” is then marked on the equipment and supporting documentation.